-While several US newspapers, notably the LA Times, do employ women film reporters and interviewers (if not critics), female film critics proliferate on the large US culture sites such as Salon.com, popmatters.com (whose Film/TV editor is Cynthia Fuchs), Indiewire and Cinematical, even contributing to stereotypically masculinist sites such as Ain’t It Cool News.
+While several US newspapers, notably the New York and Los Angeles Times, do employ women film reporters, interviewers and even critics, female film critics proliferate on the large US culture sites such as Salon.com, popmatters.com (whose Film/TV editor is Cynthia Fuchs), Indiewire and Cinematical, even contributing to stereotypically masculinist sites such as Ain’t It Cool News.
 Jen Yamamoto is a Senior Editor at RottenTomatoes.com and Katey Rich is the Managing Editor of CinemaBlend.com.
 Both the Alliance of Women Film Journalists (AWFJ) and the Women Film Critics’ Circle (which includes Molly Haskell and Cynthia Lucia) use their websites to collect recent articles by their (mainly US-based) members (130 across the two sites, with no cross-over); the latter’s Critical Women blog also highlights both feminist and sexist coverage of mainstream cinema by writers of all genders, and gives annual awards (including the Mommie Dearest Award for worst mother on film).

 AWFJ’s 68 members include Sight & Sound regulars Amy Taubin and B. Ruby Rich, as well as Karen Durbin from Elle magazine.
 It was founded in 2006 by Jennifer Merin, Maitland McDonagh, Joanna Langfield and Jenny Halper to represent professional female movie critics, reporters and feature writers working in print, broadcast and online media.
 In addition, AFWJ supports films by and about women, a common trait of female-helmed online projects such as Melissa Silverstein’s Women & Hollywood, now part of the influential IndieWire blog network.
 Marian Evans offers a similar take on New Zealand’s film industry at Wellywood Woman, as part of her larger academic project on funding, distribution and coverage for women filmmakers.